619: Hollowed Out Edition

 It is a state-by-state breakdown of where and how theocrats are attacking our First Amendment rights and has increasingly just become a list of which rights you have depending on which state you live in.

 Yeah, apparently we're bringing back the good old 1800s, but minus the good part.
+Just you're doing the old owners.

 Just the old 1800s, yeah.
+What about pistol dueling?

+Cocaine in a bottle for just a nickel.
 There's so many good ones you can take in the 1800s.

-So first of all, kudos to Nick Fish and all the folks putting this shit together not to have the first three pages just say told you and so in 116 point font.
+So, first of all, kudos to Nick Fish and all the folks putting this shit together, not to have the first three pages just say told you and so in 116-point font.

-Instead, it opens with an intro that reminds us that the state governments, those few that aren't already controlled by theocrats, are likely to be the only bastion of religious freedom we're going to find find in this country for the next four years.
+Instead, it opens with an intro that reminds us that the state governments, those few that aren't already controlled by theocrats, are likely to be the only bastion of religious freedom we're going to find in this country for the next four years.

 From the intro, quote, the federal government, including the federal courts, will not be viable forums to vindicate our rights.
+Rather, the fight will occur in the 50 state capitals.

+Where, to be clear, you will also lose.
 But on the bright side, by then, it'll be too late for you to escape.

 So there won't be a bunch of...

 There's 17 or 18 states, though, where you will still have rights.
+It'll be great.

 There's some good ones, yeah.
+Yeah, maybe.

-Then it breaks down each state on a number of categories so that you can learn, for example, that Eli's home state of New Jersey protects medical providers who perform abortions and doesn't allow religious displays in schools.
+yeah so you got to get them now of course we'll have the PDF linked on the website and I'd encourage you to give the thing a read it's a pretty substantial document but it's well worth a perusal it gives a brief overview up front about like key legislative developments of the past year sort of sketches out the battle lines going into 2025 Then it breaks down each state on a number of categories so that you can learn, for example, that Eli's home state of New Jersey protects medical providers who perform abortions and doesn't allow religious displays in schools.

 Or that Heath's home state of Michigan protects children from conversion therapy, but allows kids to leave school early for religious reasons.

 Or that my home state of Georgia fucking sucks in all but three possible ways, one of which is just being on fire.
+Yeah, it's a depressing spreadsheet.

 The entire section for Texas says Gilead.